BRUSH 14

 will this work on hooded eyes?

-this is the most common reason community members buy brush 14. about 68% specifically mention hooded, mature, deep-set, or small eyes. the narrow, tapered head fits into limited lid space without pushing color too far, and community members consistently say it gives them precise crease placement they could not achieve with larger brushes.
+this is one of the most common reasons community members buy brush 14. roughly 62% specifically mention hooded, small, or mature eyes. the narrow, tapered head fits into limited lid space and keeps color concentrated in the crease without spreading onto the brow bone. many say it is the first crease brush that actually works for their eye shape.

-can i use this with cream eyeshadow or just powder?
+can i use this with cream eyeshadows or just powder?

-most community members use brush 14 with powder eyeshadow, which is where it excels. some do use it successfully with cream and cream-to-powder formulas, though a small number of community members noted that cream products can cause the bristles to lose shape slightly. for best results with creams, clean the brush promptly after use.
+most community members use brush 14 with powder eyeshadows, and that is where it performs strongest. some do report good results with cream and cream-to-powder formulas for application and blending. a small number of community members noted that very thick or liquid formulas can gum up the natural bristles, so powder tends to be the most reliable pairing.

 what is the difference between brush 14 and brush 13?